 Features and Functionality¶

-This section describes the specific features and functionality of the FlowPro.
+This section describes the specific features and functionality of Plixer FlowPro.

-Using an SSH Client, ssh to the FlowPro and log in as the flowpro user using the password configured during the installation process.
+Connect to Plixer FlowPro over SSH and log in as the “flowpro” user with the password configured during the installation process.

-The FLOWPRO> prompt indicates the FlowPro is ready for commands.
-If the initial steps are done correctly, the FlowPro is already processing traffic and sending feedback to the IPFIX collector specified.
+The FLOWPRO> prompt indicates that Plixer FlowPro is ready to accept commands.
+If the initial configuration steps have been completed correctly, Plixer FlowPro is already processing traffic and sending data to the designated IPFIX collector.

-The following features and functionality are available with the FlowPro Defender (or FlowPro APM-Defender) licensing option.
+The following features and functionality are available with the Plixer FlowPro Defender (or Plixer FlowPro APM-Defender) licensing option.

 Trusted Domain List¶

-A “trusted domain list”, often called a whitelist, is preconfigured on FlowPro to suppress alarms involving specific domains.
-The default whitelist contains five entries that can added or removed as best fits a user’s environment.
+A trusted domain list, or whitelist, is preconfigured on Plixer FlowPro to suppress alarms involving specific domains.
+The default whitelist contains five entries that can added or removed depending on the customer environment.

 mcafee.com suppresses DNS Data Leak alarms from McAfee AntiVirus software.
-McAfee encodes information from the anti-virus clients on the network into very long and complex DNS names and captures this information at their DNS server.
+McAfee encodes information from the anti-virus clients on the network into very long and complex DNS names and stores this information on their DNS server.
 This is exactly the type of behavior that the DNS Data Leak algorithm is looking for as this technique is also used by some forms of malware.

 webcfs03.com belongs to SonicWALL and will also generate DNS Data Leak alarms.

-apple.com uses DNS TXT messages to apparently exchange settings with their NTP server.
-This will alarm as a DNS Command and Control alarm.
+apple.com uses DNS TXT messages to exchange settings with their NTP server.
+This will trigger a DNS Command and Control alarm.

-Use the edit domainlist command to modify the trusteddomains list.
+Use the edit domainlist command to modify the trusted domain list.

 Untrusted Domain Lists¶

-FlowPro supports both the use of a domain reputation list that is downloaded from Plixer, as well as allowing a user to create or edit custom lists.
+Plixer FlowPro supports the use of a domain reputation list downloaded from Plixer as well as user-defined domain lists.

 Plixer Domain Reputation List¶

-To provide maximum protection, FlowPro must update the domain reputation list that it uses every ten minutes (the update frequency is set by default).
-During setup, please verify a network route exists from FlowPro to nba.plixer.com.
-The Domain Reputation algorithm will not detect any malware if FlowPro is unable to connect to nba.plixer.com, however, all other features will operate normally.
-Use of this list can be controlled through FlowPro.
+To provide maximum protection, Plixer FlowPro must update the domain reputation list every 10 minutes (set by default).
+During setup, please verify a network route exists from Plixer FlowPro to nba.plixer.com.
+The Domain Reputation algorithm will not detect any malware if Plixer FlowPro is unable to connect to nba.plixer.com - however, all other features will function normally.

-Users may augment the Plixer Domain Reputation list and create one or more domain lists that contain domains to monitor.
-Domains entered must follow the rules below:
+Users may supplement the Plixer domain reputation list by creating one or more domain lists that contain user-defined domains to monitor.
+Domain names in the list must adhere to the following rules:

-- The labels must contain between 1 and 63 characters, as is required to be a legitimate domain name.
+- Labels must contain between 1 and 63 characters to form a legitimate domain name

 Entries that do not match these requirements will be ignored.

-FlowPro will send data to the specified IPFIX Collector.
-Plixer’s Scrutinizer Incident Response System has additional capabilities to check for malicious behavior and bad actors and generate alarms.
+Plixer FlowPro will send data to the specified IPFIX Collector.
+Plixer Scrutinizer provides additional functionality to check for malicious behavior and bad actors, and to generate alarms when detected.

 - BotNet Detection

 This alarm is generated when a large number of unique DNS name lookups have failed.
-When a DNS lookup fails, a reply commonly known as NXDOMAIN is returned.
-By monitoring the number of NXDOMAINs detected as well as the DNS name looked up, behavior normally associated with a class of malware that uses Domain Generation Algorithms (DGAs) by monitoring the number of NXDOMAINs detected as and the actual DNS name looked up.
+When a DNS lookup fails, a NXDOMAIN reponse is returned.
+Scrutinizer is able to identify a class of malware that uses Domain Generation Algorithms (DGAs) by monitoring the number of NXDOMAINs detected as and the actual DNS name looked up.

-The default threshold is 100 unique DNS lookup failures (NXDOMAIN) messages in five minutes.
+The default threshold is 100 unique DNS lookup failure (NXDOMAIN) messages in five minutes.
 Either the source or destination IP address can be excluded from triggering this alarm.

 - DNS Command and Control

-This algorithm monitors the use of DNS TXT messages traversing the network perimeter as detected by FlowPro.
-DNS TXT messages provide a means of sending information into and out of the protected network over DNS, even when the user has blocked use of an external DNS server.
-This technique is used by malware as a method of controlling compromised assets within the network and to extract information back out.
-Additionally, some legitimate companies also use this method to communicate as a means to “phone home” from their applications to the developer site.
+This algorithm monitors the use of DNS TXT messages traversing the network perimeter as detected by Plixer FlowPro.
+DNS TXT messages can be used to send information into and out of the protected network over DNS, even when the use of external DNS servers has been blocked.
+Malware uses this technique to control compromised assets within the network and to extract information back out.
+Additionally, some legitimate software also uses this method to communicate back to the developer site.

 The algorithm will detect inbound, outbound, and bidirectional communications using DNS TXT messages.
-Thresholds may be set based either on the number of DNS TXT messages or the number of bytes observed in the DNS TXT messages within a five minute period.
-The default setting is for any detected traffic to alarm, and alarm aggregation defaults to 120 minutes.
+Thresholds can be set based either on the number of DNS TXT messages or number of bytes observed in the DNS TXT messages within a five minute period.
+The default setting is for any detected traffic to trigger an alarm and alarm aggregation defaults to 120 minutes.

 - DNS Data Leak

-This algorithm monitors the practice of encoding information into a DNS lookup message that has no intention of returning a valid IP address or making an actual connection to a remote device.
-When this happens, the local DNS server will fail to find the DNS name in its cache, and will pass the name out of the network to where it will eventually reach the authoritative server for the domain.
-At that point, the owner of the authoritative server can decode the information embedded in the name, and may respond with a “no existing domain” response, or return a non-routable address.
+This algorithm monitors for information encoded into a DNS lookup message that has no intention of returning a valid IP address or making an actual connection to a remote device.
+As a result, the local DNS server will fail to find the DNS name in its cache and will pass the name out of the network to where it will eventually reach the authoritative server for the domain.
+At that point, the owner of the authoritative server can decode the information embedded in the name, and may respond with a “no existing domain” response or return a non-routable address.

-FlowPro reviews all DNS queries and responses using proprietary logic to uncover unwanted communications.
-Odd behaviors are sent to Scrutinizer where they are further processed by the DNS Data Leak algorithm.
-Thresholds may be set based either on the number of DNS TXT messages or the number of bytes observed in the DNS TXT messages within a five minute period.
-The default setting is for any detected traffic to alarm, and alarm aggregation defaults to 120 minutes.
+Plixer FlowPro reviews all DNS queries and responses using proprietary logic to detect unwanted communications.
+Odd behaviors are sent to Plixer Scrutinizer where they are further processed by the DNS Data Leak algorithm.
+Thresholds can be set based on either the number of DNS TXT messages or the number of bytes observed in the DNS TXT messages within a five minute period.
+The default setting is for any detected traffic to trigger an alarm and alarm aggregation defaults to 120 minutes.

 - Domain Reputation

-Domain reputation provides much more accurate alarming with a dramatic decrease in the number of false positive alarms as compared to IP based Host Reputation.
-The domain list is provided by Plixer and is updated every ten minutes and currently contains over 400,000 known bad domains.
+Domain reputation provides much more accurate alarming with a dramatic decrease in the number of false positive alarms as compared to IP-based host reputation.
+The domain list provided by Plixer is updated every ten minutes and currently contains over 400,000 known bad domains.

-To provide maximum protection, FlowPro must update the domain reputation list that it uses every ten minutes.
+To provide maximum protection, FlowPro must update its domain reputation list every ten minutes.
 During setup, please verify a network route exists from FlowPro to nba.plixer.com.
-The Domain Reputation algorithm will not detect any malware if FlowPro is unable to connect to nba.plixer.com, however, all other features will operate normally.
+The Domain Reputation algorithm will not detect any malware if FlowPro is unable to connect to nba.plixer.com - however, all other features will function normally.

-FlowPro performs the actual monitoring, and when it detects a domain with poor reputation, it passes the information to Scrutinizer for additional processing.
-The default setting is for any detected traffic to alarm, and alarm aggregation defaults to disabled so that all DNS lookups observed will result in a unique alarm.
+Plixer FlowPro performs the actual monitoring, and when it detects a domain with poor reputation, it passes the information to Plixer Scrutinizer for additional processing.
+The default setting is for any detected traffic to trigger an alarm and alarm aggregation defaults to disabled so that all DNS lookups observed will result in a unique alarm.

-To suppress alarms from authorized applications in the network, the user may add the domain generating the alarm message to the “Trusted Domain” list on FlowPro.
-See the User Defined Domain Lists section for additional details.
+To suppress alarms from authorized applications in the network, the domain generating the alarm message can be added to the trusted domain list in Plixer FlowPro.
+See the User-defined Domain Lists section for details.

 - Malware Behavior Detection

-This is the first algorithm to demonstrate Plixer’s cyber threat correlation capability.
-Correlation of multiple network behaviors over a long time period provides detection systems with more information allowing for a higher accuracy with fewer false positive alarms.
+This algorithm demonstrate Plixer’s cyber threat correlation capability.
+Correlation of multiple network behaviors over a long time period provides detection systems with more information resuting in higher accuracy with fewer false positive alarms.

-This specific alarm is correlating IP address lookups (i.e. what is my IP address) activity which is commonly performed by malware shortly after the initial compromise with the detection of the BotNet alarm or with a Domain Reputation alert.
-In other words, this algorithm looks for the following correlation:
+This specific alarm correlates IP address lookup (i.e. what is my IP address) activity, which is commonly performed by malware shortly after the initial compromise, with the detection of the BotNet alarm or a Domain Reputation alert.

 When either of the two events is detected, this algorithm triggers an alert as this behavior is a very strong indicator of a compromised asset.